Swiftal13/The-Self-taught-Computer-Scientist/Searching algorithms.md

     return False
 ```

-You can use logarithm to find how many iterations it will take a binary seach to find a number in a list
+You can use logarithm to find how many iterations it will take a binary seach to find a number in a list<br>
-log2(8) = 3
+Logarithmic notation is log2(8) = 3
+Exponential notation is 2x2x2 = 8  (three 2s)